 The Viking sword in the Skaun grave with the shield boss placed right below.
 (Photo: Ragnar Vennatrø / NTNU Museum of Natural History and Archaeology)

-Arabs (Moors) conquered Spain in the year 711 while Norwegian Vikings came to Spain in the 800s.
-They plundered, among other cities, Seville in 844.
+Arabs (Moors) conquered Spain in the year 711 AD while Norwegian Vikings came to Spain in the 800s.
+They plundered, among other cities, Seville in the year 844 AD.
 Maybe the coins have been stolen in Spain?

 Or has he got hold of them when he travelled eastwards following the Volga trade route?

-The Vikings traveled all the way to Constantinople by rowing and sailing down the Russian rivers – and maybe the coins have been payment for slaves, or furs and walrus ivory?
+The Vikings traveled all the way to Constantinople by rowing and sailing down the Russian rivers – and maybe the coins have been payment for slaves, furs or walrus ivory?

 Sign of Combat